-When learning how to scale your business, it is critical to building out a functional organizational chart in the first year.
-You need a box for all of the current and future functions of each role, even though those responsibilities will be shared among the early hires.
+When learning how to scale your business, building a functional organizational chart in the first year is critical.
+It would be best to have a box for each role’s current and future functions, even though those responsibilities will be shared among the early hires.
 Clarity on a new organizational design helps you evolve the company in a more structured way.

 3. Document Your Business Processes

 Document and archive all of the work processes of the business.
-You can expect that you will change them frequently, but establishing the discipline now will help you handle fast growth later.
+You can expect to change them frequently, but establishing the discipline now will help you handle fast growth later.
 Not to mention, you won’t have to reinvent the wheel every time an employee leaves—you should have every detail of their duties outlined in your records.

 4. Hire Strategically for the Future

 Look for high-potential people in your first hires for critical roles.
 The problem with most new companies is they hire more affordable, less-experienced people early on and then need to upgrade the talent as the business grows and becomes more complex.

 If that’s how you operate, the people you hire initially may not have the capacity and horsepower to lead a larger organization.
 Keep growth in mind as you hire your first employees.
 You want people who can stay on and grow with you as you scale your business.

 5. Work on the Future You